Error exponents of quantum state discrimination with composite correlated hypotheses: Hoeffding divergence and anti-divergence for sets of states

-where the first equality follows from Remark~\ref{rem: subadditivity of Hoeffding divergence}, the second equality follows from Lemma~\ref{lem: Hoeffding Petz sets}, the inequality follows by minimax inequality, the fourth equality follows from Remark~\ref{rem: subadditivity of Hoeffding divergence}, and the last equality follows by definition. \end{proof}
+where the first equality follows from Remark~\ref{rem: subadditivity of Hoeffding divergence}, the second equality follows from Lemma~\ref{lem: Hoeffding Petz sets}, the inequality follows by minimax inequality, the fourth equality follows from Remark~\ref{rem: subadditivity of Hoeffding divergence}, and the last equality follows by definition.
+Moverover, we have